 Floodplain Mapping & Flood Mitigation Projects - Category 1: Floodplain mapping improves flood management response and assists municipalities to understand their flood risk.
+Includes partnership projects funded by the Flood Hazard Identification and Mapping Program (FHIMP).

 GIS Services & Remote Sensing - Category 2: GRCA staff continue with these partnerships.
 Resource Inventory and Environmental Monitoring - Category 1: The groundwater program, funded by the Region of Durham, Municipality of Port Hope and the Township of Hamilton is also reflected under this area.